10 Best Bodyweight Trap Exercises At Home (Without Equipment)

 Shoulder blade squeeze, also known as scapular retraction or scapular squeeze, is an exercise that focuses on strengthening the muscles responsible for retracting the shoulder blades.

-It primarily targets the muscles of the upper back, including the rhomboids and middle trapezius.
+It primarily targets the upper back muscles, including the rhomboids and middle trapezius.

 Shoulder blade squeeze helps prevent rounded shoulders and improve posture by strengthening the muscles that pull the shoulder blades back.